cyberflowsurfer/k8s-on-wsl/README.md

         * [Install and Set Up kubectl on Linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/#enable-shell-autocompletion)

 ## Install Helm
-There are a variety of methods for installing Helm (see [Install Helm - helm.sh](https://helm.sh/docs/intro/install/)).
+Many Kubernetes services are installed using the Helm package manager There are a variety of methods for installing Helm (see [Install Helm - helm.sh](https://helm.sh/docs/intro/install/)).

-  1. Install helm using apt-get </br>
+  1. Install Helm using apt-get </br>
      Convenience script: `helm/install.sh`

     ```